If you have questions about the Energy Loan Fund, please call (614) 466-6797.

 Interested entities should review the program guidelines to determine the eligibility of their proposed projects.
 Funding is made available through federal and state resources, therefore all projects awarded loan funds must comply with the associated federal or state requirements.

-Applications will be awarded until all funds have been exhausted.
+The application period for the Energy Loan Fund will start again on March 1, 2015.
+Interested applicants should email firstname.lastname@example.org to be notified when the application is available.
+If you have further questions about the Energy Loan Fund, please call (614) 466-6797.
 Development, at its discretion, may amend the award amount, funding availability amount, or criteria in awarding funds.
 Qualifying applications will be funded until all the funds available for distribution under this program are awarded or Development determines the program no longer suits the best interests of the State of Ohio.

 In addition to this new program, the Office of Energy has implemented an online system that will streamline the application and reporting process for our customers.
 Details on the application process are described in the eligibility guidelines of the Energy Loan Fund on the left.